Orc Eroica: Dragons

-Once one of Geddigs's most notorious generals, and Propraktika's father, he has become the Demon Realm's effective regent after the Demon Lord's demise.
+A female dragon who befriended Eyes and had a fascination for mortal creatures.
+She assisted the humans during the great war, but was killed by Bash, which earned him the title "Dragon Decapitator".

 Media

 Light novel

 Written by Rifujin na Magonote, Orc Eroica began serialization on the user-generated novel publishing website Shōsetsuka ni Narō on January 8, 2019.
 It was later acquired by Fujimi Shobo who began releasing it with illustrations by Asanagi under their Fujimi Fantasia Bunko light novel imprint on July 17, 2020.
-Seven volumes have been released as of June 2025.
+Eight volumes have been released as of July 2026.
 The series is licensed in English by Yen Press.